 On several occasions, a barber or nearby onlooker lets out a cheer when the Thunder make a big play or when the lead changes.
 Without fail, Harden shoots them a death glare.
 At one point, he even yells at the barber, “Whose side are you on?!”

 Judging by how serious he takes this game, it’s safe to assume that Harden has destroyed at least one video-game controller in his life and had quite a few NBA-Live-related arguments with friends.

 Harden builds a decent lead and resumes answering questions.
 But his friend mounts a huge comeback, led by Westbrook, in the final minutes.

 The game ends in perfect Harden fashion: The two teams are tied and with three seconds left, Harden gives the ball to his go-to player, DeRozan, and draws a foul while shooting a three.

 “NO,” the friend protests.
 “I’M NOT GOING OUT LIKE THAT!”

 Harden, the king of drawing contact, smiles, hits the free throws and sets the controller down.
 The wins just keep coming this year.

 Josh Martin of USA TODAY SMG contributed to this article.

-Rockets, Evergreen, Featured, Longform, Top, Ben Simmons, Brandan Wright, Chris Paul, DeMar DeRozan, Donovan Mitchell, Eric Gordon, James Harden, Joe Johnson, Kevin Durant, Klay Thompson, Luc Mbah a Moute, PJ Tucker, Russell Westbrook, Stephen Curry, Trevor Ariza, Cleveland Cavaliers, Golden State Warriors, Houston Rockets, Minnesota Timberwolves, Oklahoma City Thunder, San Antonio Spurs, Toronto Raptors
+Rockets, Longform, Top, Ben Simmons, Brandan Wright, Chris Paul, DeMar DeRozan, Donovan Mitchell, Eric Gordon, James Harden, Joe Johnson, Kevin Durant, Klay Thompson, Luc Mbah a Moute, PJ Tucker, Russell Westbrook, Stephen Curry, Trevor Ariza, Cleveland Cavaliers, Golden State Warriors, Houston Rockets, Minnesota Timberwolves, Oklahoma City Thunder, San Antonio Spurs, Toronto Raptors